TolgaOk/nestedtuple/README.md

     flag: bool = False
 ```

-Once the definition is created, you can initiate the object and use it as a proper ```NamedTuple```:
+Once the definition is created, you can instantiate the object and use it as a proper `NamedTuple`:

 ```IPython
 In  [1]: config = Config(42, Config.logging(verbose=True))